-Healthy Food For Kids’ School Lunches
+What Are The Healthy Food Habits For Kids’ School Lunches In India?

 Preparing healthy and delicious school lunches for kids in India can be both fun and nutritious.
 Here are some ideas for healthy Indian school lunches:

-Roti Wraps with Vegetables and Hummus:
+1. Roti Wraps with Vegetables and Hummus:

 Prepare whole wheat rotis (chapatis) and use them as wraps.
 Spread a thin layer of hummus on the roti and fill it with a variety of colorful vegetables like cucumber, carrots, bell peppers, and lettuce.
 You can also add some paneer (cottage cheese) or grilled chicken for added protein.
 Roll it up and pack it in their lunchbox.

-Vegetable Paratha with Yogurt:
+2. Vegetable Paratha with Yogurt:

 Make vegetable parathas using a mixture of whole wheat flour and grated vegetables like spinach, carrots, and onions.
 Add spices like cumin and coriander for flavor.
 Serve the paratha with a side of yogurt or raita.
 This combination provides whole grains, vegetables, and probiotics from the yogurt.

-Quinoa Salad with Chickpeas and Veggies:
+3. Quinoa Salad with Chickpeas and Veggies:

 Cook quinoa and let it cool.
 Toss it with boiled chickpeas, finely chopped cucumbers, tomatoes, bell peppers, and fresh coriander.
 Season with lemon juice, olive oil, salt, and pepper.
 Quinoa provides protein and fiber, while the veggies add essential vitamins and minerals.

-Lentil Soup (Dal) with Brown Rice:
+4. Lentil Soup (Dal) with Brown Rice:

 Prepare a hearty dal using lentils like masoor dal (red lentils) or moong dal (split green gram).
 Add vegetables like carrots, peas, or spinach for added nutrition.
 Serve the dal with cooked brown rice for a complete meal packed with protein, fiber, and complex carbohydrates.

-Vegetable Idli with Coconut Chutney:
+5. Vegetable Idli with Coconut Chutney:

 Make idlis using a batter made from fermented rice and lentils.
 Steam them and serve with a side of coconut chutney.
 You can add grated vegetables like carrots, beets, or finely chopped spinach to the idli batter for extra nutrition.
 Idlis are light, easily digestible, and a popular South Indian dish.

-Fruit Salad with Yogurt:
+6. Fruit Salad with Yogurt:

 Prepare a colorful fruit salad using a variety of seasonal fruits like bananas, apples, grapes, oranges, and pomegranate seeds.
 Toss the fruits together and pack them in a small container.
 Include a separate small container with a portion of yogurt.
 This combination provides a healthy dose of vitamins, minerals, and probiotics.